cesniti/erinot_xsd/README.md

 You can :
 1. clone this repository in a local folder
-2. create a branch to store your changes and improvements
+2. create a feature branch to store your changes and improvements
 3. provide the aim of the improvement filing out the commit messages
 4. Once ready and cleaned your branch commits, you can submit your changes by means of a pull request.

 The pull request will be examined during the RIS WEEK by the temporary Working Group CESNI/TI/ERI by illustrating it into a change request.
-Once approved the pull request will be included(merged) into the develop branch by CESNI/TI Secretariat.
+Once approved the pull request will be included (merged) into the develop branch by CESNI/TI Secretariat.

 ### how to clone this ERI repository
 <a href="https://www.loom.com/share/53be63c61701435591cc07608014d776">